');

 About Parker, TX

-Parker is a small community in Texas with a population of 5,776 residents.
-The median household income is $216,179 per year, which is above the national average.
-The median age in Parker is 45.5 years.
+Parker is a small town located in Texas with a population of 5,776 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $216,179 per year, which is 188% above the national median of $75,149.
+The median age of 45.5 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Parker Ranks in Texas